kristyanne/fe-starter/docs/getting-started.md

 $ gulp watch
 ```
 This will start local dev server, serve your files and start watching for changes in .html, .scss and .js files.

+### Production Builds
+If you don't want to watch for changes and you just want to compile the front end, replace the `gulp watch` command with `gulp build`.
+Please see the Build for Production section of the [Getting Started](docs/getting-started.md) guide for more information on this.